 It doesn't help that she racks up a massive body count, apparently wiping out the ENTIRE right flank of the Survey Corps, considered to be Humanity's strongest military division, and by the time it finally catches up to the Levi Squad, the cream of the crop, every last one of them except Levi himself is panicking.
 Even Eren himself is momentarily terrified.

 A flashback reveals that in the middle of having tea after failing to activate his Titan powers, they spontaneously activated and formed a fleshless arm and torso.
 It is part unnerving because it shows just how little Eren understands his own powers, and part because of how viciously the Levi Squad reacts to it.
 Then again, the mood doesn't last long as Hanji charges in, practically squeeing at the sight.

 The roar the Female Titan let out was pretty damn unnerving.
 The massive wave of Titans that came charging in as a response to it was even worse, though.

 The Colossal Titan and the Armored Titan, responsible for countless deaths, were just kids.
 And even up to now their motives remain unknown.

 Ymir mentions being a Titan for over 60 years, and that it feels just like one big nightmare.

-The reveal of the Titans in the walls.
-As a piece of the wall broke off when the female Titan was climbing it, Mikasa sees a very large eye.
-It's revealed to be part of an Ancient Conspiracy where the only the top of the wall worshippers and the royals knew, to subjugate the masses.
+The reveal of the Titans in the Walls.
+As a piece of the Wall broke off when the Female Titan was climbing it, Mikasa sees a very large eye.
+It's revealed to be part of an Ancient Conspiracy that only the top of the Wall worshippers and the royals knew, to subjugate the masses.

 Chapter 49 was mostly awesome, but it becomes terrifying in the end when Eren and Mikasa come face to face with the very same Titan that ate their mother five years ago, complete with that familiar grin.